 CFSA’s new Coach Pathway is developed and aligned with the National Coaching Certification Program and Long Term Athlete Development from Canadian Sport For Life.
 Under the NCCP structure our programs fall into the following NCCP Contexts of coach training:

-Can Freestyle Club Coach, which uses the Jumps and Bumps athlete development program.
+Can Freestyle Club Coach, which uses the FUNdamentalz athlete development program.

 Can Freestyle Supercoach, which uses the Freestylerz athlete development program.